SUI-Components/sui/packages/sui-widget-embedder/README.md

   * `children` *(required)*: Content of the Widget.
 Should be a compatible React Element.
   * `context`: Object with the context object that you want to be available inside the widget.
   * `isVisible` *(default: true)*: Determine if the widget must be shown.
-  * `renderMultiple` *(default: false)*: Determine if the Widget must be rendered on every node found using the selector prop (or deprecated `node` prop).
+  * `renderMultiple` *(default: false)*: Determine if the Widget must be rendered on every node found using the selector prop.
 If `false` the Widget will be rendered only in the first node found.
   * `selector`: *(required)* CSS Path to select the node (or nodes) where you want to render the Widget.

 ### Passing a context to a Widget